cisagov/GMU-CYSE-Capstone-2020-21/README.md

 - Build the dashboard in Kibana.
 - Design and implement data visualization(s).
-  - Add index patterns to Kibana.
+  - Add index patterns to Kibana
   - Add visualizations to Kibana and identify the best way to view results (Ex: Cluster graphs)

 **Task 5**